|

 plateappeared before her eyes; she spotted its weakness

-(at the neck); she brought up her sword; and struck, "ELF!"
+(at the neck), brought up her sword, and struck: "ELF!"

-The orc's yellow teeth snarled, his black blood spurted, she
+The orc's yellow teeth snarled, his black blood spurted; Eowyn

-screaming with the strain, she twisted her sword to free it, pulled
+screaming with the strain, she twisted her sword, pulled it out,

-"ELF!"she slashed his throat and watched him fall,
+"ELF!"
+She slashed his throat and watched him fall, clasping

-clasping his wound, his last breath bursting through the ragged
+his wound, his last breath bursting through the ragged cut in

-She swallowed hard.
-Her belly had turned to water
+Eowyn swallowed hard.
+Her belly had turned to water.

 Orcs and Uruk Hai were swarming in nowfive, perhaps six